hylllllll/ClickHouse/docs/en/operations/settings/settings.md

 Default value: `0`

+## query_cache_compress_entries {#query-cache-compress-entries}

+Compress entries in the [query cache](../query-cache.md).
+Lessens the memory consumption of the query cache at the cost of slower inserts into / reads from it.

+Possible values:

+- 0 - Disabled
+- 1 - Enabled

+Default value: `1`

 ## query_cache_squash_partial_query_results {#query-cache-squash-partial-query-results}

 Write a single concatenated block into the [query cache](../query-cache.md) for partial query results instead of multiple blocks.
 Lessens memory consumption of the query cache at the cost of slower inserts into it.